Orbit dissimilarity criteria in meteor showers: a comparative review: The DSH and functions derived from it

 \section{The \texorpdfstring{$D_{SH}$}{DSH} and functions derived from it}

-The $D_{SH}$ by \citet{Southworth_Hawkins_1963} is one of the oldest and probably the most well-know D-functions.
+The $D_{SH}$ by \citet{Southworth_Hawkins_1963} is one of the oldest and probably the most well-know D-function.
 Two more were developed based on this one: \citet{Drummond_1981} ($D_D$) and \citet{Jopek_1993} ($D_H$).
-They are all based on orbital elements and use $q$ the distance to perihelion, $e$ the eccentricity, $i$ the inclination, $\Omega$ the right ascension of the ascending node, $\omega$ the argument of perihelion, the subscript refers to one of the objects being compared.
+They are all based on orbital elements and use $q$ the distance to perihelion, $e$ the eccentricity, $i$ the inclination, $\Omega$ the longitude of the ascending node, $\omega$ the argument of perihelion, the subscript refers to one of the objects being compared.
 Below are their definitions.

 with $I_{1,2}$ and $\Pi_{1,2}$ defined the same way as $D_{SH}$.
 From comparing the three equations, it is quite clear that the last two functions are derived from the $D_{SH}$.